danielleberre/satpractitionermanisfesto/README.md

 It takes time and computer resources to collect empirical evidence and to dig details about benchmarks sets.
 All data retrieved on a set of benchmarks from a competitive event in year X should not be void as soon as a new set of benchmarks is published.
-As such, the community acknowledge that the entire benchmark set from year X will be acceptable until year X+3 included.
+As such, the community acknowledges that the entire benchmark set from year X will be acceptable until year X+3 included.

 ## Experimental results should include a comparison with the state of the art